The 9 best Dyson alternatives in 2025: Save up to $500 on mighty vacuums that match the features and cleaning power of a premium Dyson

 - Does a Dyson work better than others?

-We've fully tested almost the entire Dyson lineup in recent years, from the flagship Detect models to the more budget-friendly options, so we know what we're looking for in a brilliant and cheaper alternative.
+We've fully tested almost the entire Dyson lineup in recent years, from the flagship Detect models to the more budget-friendly options, so we know exactly what we're looking for in a brilliant but cheaper Dyson alternative.

 Dust detection, easy pet hair pickup, boosted suction modes and lightweight builds are some of the key features we think make a vacuum one of the best Dyson alternatives – but the main one is immense, consistent suction power.

-Our favorite upright Dyson alternative after testing is the Shark POWERDETECT, and we actually prefer it to Dyson's 'Ball' upright models.
-It also has added features that you won't find in Dyson uprights like odor-neutralization and a Lift-Away pod for easier cleaning.
+Our favorite upright Dyson alternative after extensive testing is the Shark POWERDETECT.
+Its mighty suction power makes it the best Dyson alternative for pet hair.
+We also prefer it to Dyson's 'Ball' upright models, as it has added features that you won't find in Dyson uprights, including odor-neutralization and a Lift-Away pod for easier cleaning.

-To come to this conclusion, we try, test, and assess each vacuum to see how closely they can match the power and features of a Dyson vacuum on different floors and debris tests.
+To come to this conclusion, we try, test, and assess each vacuum to see how closely it can match the power and features of a Dyson vacuum on different floors and debris tests and rank accordingly using our robust vacuum testing methodology.

 The quick list

 If you're after the quick headlines for every Dyson alternative, here's a summary of what you need to know.
-There's lots more in-depth detail further down this article.
+There's a lot more in-depth detail further down this article.
 If you see one you like, click 'Read more below' to jump to the right place.

 The best Dyson alternative